 - Beat together the oil and sugar with a handheld mixer or in a stand mixer or with a whisk for about two minutes.

 - Add the nondairy milk and beat until just mixed.

-- Add the mashed bananas and beat in.
+- Add the mashed bananas and applesauce and beat in.
 Make sure there are no big lumps.

 - Add the flour to the sugar-banana mixture in two batches, mixing well after each addition until the mixture is smooth.
 Don't overdo it.

 - Line the bottom of two 9-inch cake pans with parchment or wax paper.
 Oil and flour the pans.